 This research employed a cross-sectional approach, using data from the 2019 Ethiopian Demographic and Health Survey (EDHS).
 The primary aim of the 2019 EDHS was to collect comprehensive, nationally representative information on a range of health indicators across Ethiopia, including its nine regional states and two city administrations.
-The data collection process for the survey followed a two-stage sampling strategy.
-First, each region was categorised into urban and rural zones, resulting in 21 strata.
-In the next step, clusters or enumeration areas were selected based on probability proportional to size, with independent selection within each stratum.
+The data collection process for the survey followed a datwo-stage sampling strategy.
+First, each region was categotised in the next step, clusters or enumeration areas were selected based on probability proportional to size, with independent selection within each stratum.
 Lastly, all women of reproductive age residing in the households on the eve of the survey were eligible to participate in the study.